eyscott/Equine_lncRNA/README.md

 The lncRNA browser extensible data (BED) file can be downloaded [here] (http://de.cyverse.org/dl/d/7A350F1A-C796-4D0C-B2DF-36AC604BBE11/lncRNA_final.bed)

+For a full equine transcriptome GTF file where the lncRNA and protein-coding transcripts are labeled in the "gene_type" section (which is column 9 of the GTF) either as "non_coding" or "protein_coding" [this] (http://de.cyverse.org/dl/d/5EA00FE4-4581-4A06-A6AB-1103AD56F6F0/ecTranscriptome.gtf) file

 The BED file can be added as a custom track in UCSC browser for visualization